Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Rams stats and trends

-- Los Angeles has played eight games, with five wins against the spread.
+- Los Angeles has five wins against the spread in eight games this season.

-- The Rams have been favored by 7.5 points or more five times this season and have covered the spread in two of them.
+- The Rams have covered the spread twice this season when favored by 7 points or more (in five chances).

-- Los Angeles' games this year have gone over the total in five out of 10 opportunities (50%).
+- Los Angeles' games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

 - The Rams collect 405.9 yards per game, 37.8 more yards than the 368.1 the Titans give up per contest.

-- When Los Angeles picks up over 368.1 yards, the team is 4-5 against the spread and 6-1 overall.
+- In games that Los Angeles picks up over 368.1 yards, the team is 4-5 against the spread and 6-1 overall.

-- The Rams have turned the ball over seven times this season, four fewer than the Titans have forced (11).
+- The Rams have seven giveaways this season, while the Titans have 11 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Titans.